 - In June 2018, the White House directed the U.S. Department of Energy (DOE) to take immediate action to stop the early retirement of nuclear and coal power plants that are considered fuel-secure.
 DOE’s proposed strategy in response was to compel grid operators to buy electricity from at-risk nuclear plants.
 The outcome of these efforts is still up in the air.

 While these government interventions have encountered varied levels of success, several other potential methods to preserve nuclear power plants have been put forth by analysts and advocates:

 - Power purchase agreements, or contracts wherein a buyer guarantees they will buy a certain amount of electricity from a power producer, could be implemented by government agencies and/or state and local governments with nuclear plants, or those governments could even incentivize businesses to participate in power purchase agreements with nuclear-powered plants.

 - Carbon pricing strategies are another method of incentivizing carbon-neutral generation, but instead of rewarding less emissive generation they would impose a financial penalty on carbon emissions.
 The net result would be similar, with carbon-neutral nuclear generation becoming more cost competitive.

 - While environmental concerns of nuclear waste products are often cited as a negative aspect of nuclear power, improved waste disposal methods such as geological disposal, dry cask storage, and reprocessing have proven successful in storing the byproducts in a safe, clean, and environmentally-responsible manner.

-To learn about how OnLocation can help you explore solutions for energy issues such as methods of preserving at-risk nuclear power, visit http://www.onlocationinc.com/contact-us or contact us at firstname.lastname@example.org.
+Contact us to learn about how OnLocation can help you explore solutions for energy issues such as methods of preserving at-risk nuclear power.